Skip to main content

 • Front and rear seatbelts required for all occupants — driver fined for unbelted minors.
 Citation: up to $200.

-• Children under 8 or under 4'9' tall must use a child safety seat.
+• Children under 8 must ride in a child safety seat unless they are at least 4'9" tall.
 First-offense fine $25-$250.

 • Bicyclists and pedestrians have right-of-way at marked crosswalks.
 Failure-to-yield is a moving violation.